jonathankellyva/vdc-helper/README.md

   Your Earnings and Your Quote fields.

 #### Jobs List Pages

+* Highlight a job's budget in red if it is below $100.

 * On the Answered Jobs page, link to the Job Details page rather than to your response.
 Personally, I usually want to view the job posting rather than my response anyway, so I figured I might as well link to that by default.